HaoRyuZark/Programming/Theory/Linux_commands.md

-#System & User Management Commands
+# System & User Management Commands

--whoami
+- whoami
     Usage: whoami
     Function: Displays the current user’s username.

--adduser
+- adduser
     Usage: sudo adduser username
     Function: Adds a new user to the system.

--passwd
+- passwd
     Usage: passwd username
     Function: Changes the password for a user.

--su
+- su
     Usage: su username
     Function: Switches the current user to another user.